Maillé affair: Sequence of events

-The lawyers of Éoliennes de l'Érable then made a request to obtain the records of the interviews conducted by Maillé for her PhD, as well as the names of the people interviewed, in order to prepare the company's defense.
-In January 2016, Judge Marc St-Pierre accepted the request and ordered Maillé to transmit the data and private information about her research participants to the company's lawyers.
-However, as is it generally the case in academic research, the participants' privacy was a condition to their participation in the research project.
-In order to avoid being forced to divulge her data, she withdrew her participation as an expert witness in the lawsuit.
-Despite her withdrawal, in March 2016, Dr Maillé received a formal notice from the court ordering her to submit her data within five days.
-She asked Judge St-Pierre to review his judgement.
-If maintained, the researcher would either have to break the confidentiality agreement she made with her research participants, or expose herself to a lawsuit for contempt of court.
+Éoliennes de l'Érable requested the records of the interviews conducted by Maillé for her PhD, as well as the names of the people interviewed, in order to prepare the company's defense.
+In January 2016, the court ordered Maillé to provide this information to the company.
+In order to avoid being forced to divulge her data, Maillé withdrew as an expert witness.
+However, in March 2016, the court again ordered her to provide her data.
+In June 2016 she asked the court to review its order because it would require her to either break the confidentiality agreement she made with her research participants, or expose herself for contempt of court.